 Page Numbering – Do not number the pages.

-Paper Length – – It is suggested that each paper be a maximum of six (6) pages long.
+Paper Length – – It is suggested that the body of each Full Paper be a maximum of six (6) pages long and that the body for a Work in Progress paper be a maximum of three (3) pages long.
+The page lengths are for the body of the paper and do not include the references and biographical information.

 Citing Sources and the References Section